CatalaLang/catala-book/src/4-2-catala-specific.md

 ```

 Besides being more readable, this has the benefit of making it more obvious that any computation that requires keeping a fractional number of cents should be performed on decimals, and converted to a monetary amount at the end.

+## Why special integers and decimals instead of machine integers and floats